 - iPad doesn't multitask, so you can't listen to music while penning your brilliant blog post, notes or novel.
 This is a “deal breaker” for the countless hordes who apparently planned to brutally smash their trusty old iPod on the way out of the Apple store with their iPad.
 The truth is, people have grown accustomed to hoofing around several devices in their backpacks, shoulder bags and/or pockets.
 Despite our Utopian dream of "one device to do it all," as technology changes and new things are devised to keep us from having actual conversations with other live humans, there will always be another “thing” to stuff into our ever expanding satchels o’ plenty.

-The iPad's strength isn't that it plays music, movies, games or that it surfs the Flash-less Web.
+The iPad's strength isn't that it plays music, movies, games like the Big Buck Hunter arcade or that it surfs the Flash-less Web.
 The iPad gets it's real mojo as a comfortably-sized, compact and usable device that doesn't require an attached keyboard, a mouse or a constant power source to input notes, data or, more importantly, read published materials.
 Everything else it comes loaded with, simply helps to justify the price point.
 The iPad could really show true muscle for students, teachers and classrooms and by eventually saving and/or enhancing the suffering magazine publishing business.
 But to do this effectively, Apple needs to cozy up to college kids to make the iPad truly a thing of “magic”.

 So, while we're waiting for the iPad to do a keg stand at a college dorm near you, here are some things that Apple and it's partners should concentrate on to help the iPad live up to it's promise: